 2. You will drink A LOT more.
 For example, this is how my Fridays would go:

-and have a glass of pinot before heading to the bar for my shift.”
+“Oh man work week is done, it’s 5 o’clock, I gotta get home and have a glass of pinot before heading to the bar for my shift.”

 “Pinot – you are so good to me.
-I need another glass while
+I need another glass while I do my hair.”

-“Crap, gotta chug my 3rd glass of pinot to get
+“Crap, gotta chug my 3rd glass of pinot to get to the bar on time for my shift.”

 At work

 “Cute men in suits out for happy hour?
-Sure I’ll do a
+Sure I’ll do a celebration shot with you!”

 “Whoa there’s a lesbian birthday party tonight?
-I’ll make
+I’ll make bank for sure!”

-“BIRTHDAY PARTY – of course I will do a shot you fabulous
+“BIRTHDAY PARTY – of course I will do a shot you fabulous ladies and amazingly dressed gay men.”

 “Another birthday shot – You only turn 27 once, legooooo!”

-anything you want!?
+From Bartender: “Nicole, you want me to make you a drink – anything you want!?
 Or how about a shot?
 Jameo good?
 Ok here ya go!”

 Once off work

-guys!
+“Let’s do shots guys!
 Picklebacks all around!”

 “Can I get a double vodka soda with lemon…hold the soda.”